 To help with this we need to evaluate our resolutions and set them in order.
 Do any of your goals go hand in hand?
 Will any of them be easier to accomplish if you complete another one first?

 - Keeping a clean kitchen

 - Eat more at home

 - Eating healthier

 - Meal prep might be tricky if you are trying to plan healthy, new meals you’re not used to cooking.
-Instead start meal prep with some family staples first (pasta, rice, etc).
-After you’ve successfully kept up with meal prep for a couple of weeks it won’t be as stressful to implement more healthy options for meals or side dishes.
+Instead, start meal prep with some family staples first (pasta, rice, etc).
+After you’ve successfully kept up with meal prep for a couple of weeks it won’t be as stressful to implement more healthy, new options for meals or side dishes.